-In our opinion, because of the significance of the North Jersey District Water Supply Commission preparing and presenting its financial statements on the modified accrual basis of accounting as discussed in the "Basis for Adverse Opinion on U.S. Generally Accepted Accounting Principles" paragraph above, the financial statements referred to above do not present fairly, in accordance with accounting principles generally accepted in the United States of America, the financial position of the North Jersey District Water Supply Commission - Wanaque South Project as of December 31, 2014 and 2013, or changes in financial position, or, where applicable, cash flows for the years then ended.
+In our opinion, because of the significance of the matter discussed in the "Basis for Adverse Opinion on U.S. Generally Accepted Accounting Principles" paragraph above, the financial statements referred to above do not present fairly, in accordance with accounting principles generally accepted in the United States of America, the financial position of the North Jersey District Water Supply Commission - Wanaque South Project as of December 31, 2016 and 2015, or changes in financial position, or, where applicable, cash flows for the years then ended.